Prajeesh-Meethale/Pyshell/README.md

 # PyShell

-A high-performance, POSIX-compliant shell implementation in Python.
+An interactive shell implementation in Python.

-PyShell is a production-ready shell that interprets shell commands, runs external programs, and provides builtin commands like cd, pwd, echo, and more.
+PyShell interprets shell commands, runs external programs, and provides builtin commands like cd, pwd, echo, and more.
 It features conditional execution logic, exit code tracking, and is packaged as a standalone Windows executable.

 **See [FEATURE_COMPARISON.md](FEATURE_COMPARISON.md) for a detailed feature comparison with bash/sh.**